nodejs/node/doc/api/addons.markdown

 ### Wrapping C++ objects

-Here we will create a wrapper for a C++ object/class `MyObject` that can be instantiated in JavaScript through the `new` operator.
-First prepare the main module `addon.cc`:
+Here, we will create a wrapper for a C++ object/class `MyObject` that can be instantiated in JavaScript through the `new` operator.
+First, prepare the main module `addon.cc`:

     // addon.cc